-In 1990, Congress created the fifth employment-based preference (EB-5) immigrant visa category.
-This visa category is targeted at qualified foreign nationals seeking to obtain lawful permanent residency in the U.S. by investing in a new commercial enterprise that will benefit the U.S. economy and create at least 10 full-time U.S. jobs per investor.
-Currently the program is administered by U.S. Citizenship & Immigration Services (USCIS).
-The required investment per EB-5 investor is $1 million, although that threshold is reduced to $500,000 if the investment occurs in a targeted employment area (TEA), which is defined as a rural or high unemployment area.
+In 1990, the United States Congress created the EB-5 Immigrant Investor Program.
+This visa category is targeted towards qualified foreign nationals seeking to obtain lawful permanent residency by investing in the U.S. economy and creating at least 10 full-time U.S. jobs.
+Currently, the program is administered by U.S. Citizenship & Immigration Services (USCIS).
+The required investment is $1.05 million, but can be reduced to $800,000 if the target investment occurs in a targeted employment area (TEA), which is defined as a rural or high unemployment area.

-In 1992, Congress created an additional component of the EB-5 program, the Regional Center Pilot Program.
+In 1992, Congress created an additional component of the standard EB-5 program, the Regional Center Pilot Program.
 A Regional Center is a private or public entity designated by USCIS that is authorized to coordinate with multiple immigrant investors and to pool their investments for greater economic impact.
 Regional Centers are authorized to operate within defined geographic regions that require approval by the USCIS through a rigorous application process.
 These Regional Center geographic scopes can be cities, counties, or entire states.

-There are several primary differences between the direct EB-5 program and the Regional Center Program.
-The Regional Center Program allows for the use of economic modeling to calculate the indirect and induced job creation related to all spending for each project.
-This means that in the Regional Center Program, the EB-5 investor can rely upon direct, indirect, and induced job creation as a result of their EB-5 investment.
+There are several differences between the standard EB-5 program and the Regional Center Program.
+The Regional Center Program allows the use of economic modeling to determine the direct, indirect and induced job impacts related to each investor’s capital contribution.
+This means that in the Regional Center Program, the EB-5 participant (investor) can count direct, indirect, and induced job creation as a result of their EB-5 investment.
 The Regional Center operator benefits investors by conducting all the upfront due diligence, underwriting, and managing of the EB-5 investment through all stages of the investment and immigration process.

-Within the final 90 days of the two-year period of conditional residency, the EB-5 investor files the I-829 petition to remove the conditions on the green card.
-This petition demonstrates that the EB-5 investor's capital was fully invested and at risk during the two-year period and that the requisite 10 qualifying jobs have been created.
-Upon approval of the I-829 petition, the EB-5 investor and his or her qualified family members become lawful permanent residents and can ultimately choose to become U.S. citizens after five years.
+Near the end of the two-year period of conditional residency, the investor’s immigration attorney would file another petition with USCIS to remove their conditions (Form I-829).
+This petition demonstrates that the EB-5 participant’s capital was fully invested and at risk during the two-year period and that the requisite 10 qualifying jobs have been created.
+Upon approval of the I-829, the investor and family members become lawful permanent residents and can ultimately choose to become U.S. citizens.